bhwanip/email-service/ReadMe.md

 * Sendgrid
 * ElasticEmail

-It utilizes advanced NodeJS concepts like `EventEmitter` and `async/await`, and is a distributes system based on Microservices and Event driven architecture.
+It utilizes advanced NodeJS concepts like `EventEmitter` and `async/await`, and is a distributed system based on Microservices and Event driven architecture.

 ## Architecture Overview
 [Architecture Overview](ARCHITECTURE.md)